Triple Falls (aka “Twin Falls”) at Camp Orr may be our favorite place in the Buffalo River area (so far).

 Trail guide: The falls is in Tim Ernst’s Arkansas Waterfalls book.
 However, the hike can be done by following the Buffalo River Trail: Kyles Landing to Erbie in Tim Ernst’s Buffalo River Hiking book.
 The waterfall he mentions along the trail is Triple/Twin falls.
 (He doesn’t mention it by name.)

-[This post was originally published on June 16, 2011 in the blog “Exploring Northwest Arkansas.”]
+[A version of this post was originally published on June 22, 2011 in the blog “Exploring Northwest Arkansas.”]